-- 1. Safety Patrols Safety patrols are on duty at our school every day to help keep all of our students safe.
+- 1. Safety Patrols Safety patrols are on duty at our school every day to help keep all our students safe.
 Some safety patrols are assigned to buses and areas of the building and grounds.
 Others work with the crossing guards to help others safely cross streets when going to and from school.
 Students serving as safety patrols primarily come from the 5th grade classes.
-Safety patrol members are recommended by teachers, principal or by self-nomination at the end of their 4th grade year.
+Safety patrol members are recommended by teachers, the principal or by self-nomination at the end of their 4th grade year.
 Applicants receive final approval from the patrol teacher sponsor.
 Patrols are expected to model a high standard of behavior for their peers.
 Lapses in meeting behavior standards result in demerits and, subsequently, removal from the patrol force. - 2.
-Leadership Opportunities We have many more responsible students than we have patrol duties to fill.
-Additional opportunities to demonstrate their leadership skills are school announcers, office helpers, media aides or School Energy Recycling Team (SERT) members. - 3.
 Student Government Student Government members are elected by their peers in the fall.
 Representatives are chosen by their peers and teachers and the group is directed by a teacher advisor during periodic lunch/recess meetings.
 Student officers are elected by the representatives with direction from the advisor. - a.
 As a group, they use leadership skills to discuss school needs, suggest ways to help the school community, and plan special days for our school community.
 As past examples, student council members worked to create a "Pennies for Patient" drive.
-They also planned spirit days such as Backwards Day and Sports Day - 4.
+They also planned spirit days such as Backwards Day and Sports Day. - 3.
 Chorus: Every student in grades 4 and 5 can participate in a performance music group where the focus is on singing during the school day outside of general music.
 This music group is called "chorus" and meets once a week during the school day.
 Students will host an evening performance in the second half of the school year.
-[Assignments must be made up]. - 5.
+[Assignments must be made up]. - 4.
 Instrumental Music Instrumental music lessons are available to fourth and fifth grade students.
 Classes meet weekly during school hours.
 Beginner level is taught in a small group of like instruments.
 Advanced level meets in larger, instrument family groups.
 Students provide their own instruments, although the school does have a few instruments for lending if needed.
 There is no charge for classes.
 A winter concert will be held in January for both levels and a spring concert will be held in May based on the level of student programming.
 Students who choose to learn to play an instrument will miss some class instruction and, thus, must be prepared to make the effort to find out what is missed and make up work.
 Playing an instrument is a yearlong commitment.
 [Assignments must be made up].

-School Discipline Guidelines Montgomery County Public Schools has developed A Student's Guide to Rights and Responsibilities and The Code of Conduct which will be distributed electronically for all families.
+School Discipline Guidelines Montgomery County Public Schools has developed A Student's Guide to Rights and Responsibilities and The MCPS Code of Conduct which will be distributed electronically for all families (hard copies are available upon request).
 The purpose of the Student Code of Conduct is to promote fairness and equity through clear, appropriate, and consistent expectations for positive behavior and consequences in addressing student misbehavior.